regulated/chess/notes.md

 Lichess game, and implement an eval bar based on current game state backwards and forward buttons

 !!
-Convert current board array into stockfish eval / pgn format
+Convert current board array into FEN format

 I'm a bit late, but https://stockfish.online is a REST GET API for Stockfish.
 Make requests with a FEN string, depth, and mode.